RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 Using these configuration options allows precise control over what triggers a refresh, and which requests can be auto-refreshed.

 > #### Partial Integration in .NET 5.0's `dotnet watch`
-> Parts of the functionality from this middleware have been integrated into the `dotnet watch run` tooling in .NET 5.0 and later.
-The big advantage of the built-in tooling is that it's external, and doesn't require any code changes or libraries to add as this middleware does.
+> .NET Core 5.0 and later integrates similar behavior based on this middleware directly in `dotnet watch run`.
+The advantage of built-in tooling is that it's external, and doesn't require any of the small code changes or additional library as this middleware does.
 >
-> However, this middleware offers a bit more functionality and has much more control over what content is monitored and which requests should auto-refresh, which is not possible with the built-in tooling.
+> Unfortunately, it seems this functionality is half-baked in .NET 5.0.
+I've never gotten it to work on any working projects, so it may take .NET 6.0 to get this actually working reliably.This middleware offers a bit more functionality and has much more control over what content is monitored and which requests should auto-refresh, which is not possible with the built-in tooling.
 This library is also useful if you need to build your own custom servers that include live reload functionality like our generic static file [Live Reload Web Server](https://github.com/RickStrahl/LiveReloadServer).

 ## Install the Live Reload Middleware
 You can install the Live Reload middleware [from NuGet](https://www.nuget.org/packages/Westwind.AspNetCore.LiveReload):